 2018 Fantasy Football rankings, busts: Expert who warned about DeMarco Murray reveals players to avoid

-Jamey Eisenberg warned about DeMarco Murray in 2017 and has identified 2018 busts
+Jamey Eisenberg warned about DeMarco Murray in 2017 and has identified 2018 busts.

-Last season, DeMarco Murray was plucked off fantasy football draft boards as a consensus top 10 running back, ahead of guys like Leonard Fournette, Carlos Hyde and Kareem Hunt.
+Last season, DeMarco Murray was plucked off Fantasy Football draft boards as a consensus top 10 running back, ahead of guys like Leonard Fournette, Carlos Hyde and Kareem Hunt.
 Instead of repeating his 2016 campaign that saw him rush for 1,287 yards and 12 total touchdowns, Murray face-planted.
 He failed to top 700 yards rushing and averaged just 3.6 yards per carry, tied for the lowest mark of his career.
-Luckily, if you listened to Jamey Eisenberg and his fantasy football rankings, you knew better than to draft Murray early.
+Luckily, if you listened to Jamey Eisenberg and his Fantasy Football rankings, you knew better than to draft Murray early.

 Months before training camps even started, Eisenberg urged readers to avoid using such a high draft pick on the aging running back.